zama-ai/concrete-ml/docs/advanced-topics/compilation.md

 ## FHE Simulation

-The first step in the list above takes a Python function implemented using the Concrete-Python [supported operation set](https://docs.zama.ai/concrete-numpy/getting-started/compatibility) and transforms it into an executable operation graph.
+The first step in the list above takes a Python function implemented using the Concrete [supported operation set](https://docs.zama.ai/concrete/getting-started/compatibility) and transforms it into an executable operation graph.

 The result of this single step of the compilation pipeline allows the: